 Azimo currently offers new customers your first two transfers fee-free.
 You can pay by debit or credit card or by bank transfer, with the ability to get your money to your recipient within minutes.

-PaySend has over 2 million customers using its services to send money internationally every day, with over 90 countries supported worldwide.
+PaySend has over 2 million customers using its services to send money internationally every day, with 150 countries for receiving and 49 countries for sending supported.
 PaySend offers a number of options to transfer your money between banks, including bank transfers and card payments, with transfers possible in minutes in many cases.

 An appealing feature of PaySend is its transparent approach to fees, with a clear breakdown of the fees, exchange rate, and total your recipient will receive provided before you lock-in your transfer.